sacohen11/climate-risk-capstone/README.md

 ## Visualization

 There is a github.io page with a visualization and an explanation of the research pipeline!
 Please check it out to learn more about how I got the results.
-There is a button to the top-right of this text that is under the header <b>Environments</b>.
-Click on the github-pages link and then click on the first Development button to pull up the visualization.
+There is a button to the top-right of this text that is under the header **Environments**.
+Click on the
+*github-pages* link and then click on the first *Development* button to pull up the visualization.
 Scroll down through it to learn about my paper.